makirihina/PHPNoDBWebsite/README.md

 ---

 ## ⚙️ Requirements
-- PHP 7.0 or higher
+- PHP 7.4 or higher recommended
 - Any web server with PHP support (Apache, Nginx, LiteSpeed, etc.)
 - Basic understanding of HTML, CSS, and PHP

 ---